← Back to Docs

 Confirm Tracking (One-Time)

 Before your campaign can go live, you must prove your integration actually works by running a real postback through it end-to-end.
-This catches wiring bugs (wrong API key, wrong field names, rgta_ref not persisting) before any affiliate sends traffic.
+This catches wiring bugs (wrong API key, wrong field names, swarm_ref not persisting) before any affiliate sends traffic.

 The testTrackingCode is returned in the create-campaign response.
 If you don't have it handy, you can also find it on the campaign page in the dashboard.